inno-se/the-guide/README.md

 - Take advice from the mentors

+## Industrial project

+### Practice areas

+Teams have an obligation to demonstrate they are controlling and managing their project in a discipline way with respect to the following 7 practice areas.
+Teams may emphasize different practices during different semesters based on the product development lifecycle and program course scheduling.
+The 7 practice areas are explained below:

+A. Project Planning: Teams are able to show that they have created and are using strategic plans and tactical plans based on some repeatable estimation technique.
+Strategic plans should include realistic milestones.
+Tactical (short term) plans and are derived from and correlated with strategic plans.

+B. Project Tracking: Teams are able to demonstrate that they are tracking their team’s progress with respect to their plans and regularly monitor their progress and make changes to the plans as necessary.
+Teams review progress with their mentors and their customers.
+Teams collect and have available basic progress measurement metrics.

+C. Context and Requirements Engineering: Teams establish the project and business context.
+Teams identify the key stakeholders and establish communication mechanisms to maintain interaction with their customers.
+Teams develop plans to regularly meet with their customers to elicit requirements.
+Changes to requirements and impacts to plans are negotiated with the customer.

+D. Quality Management: Teams are able to show that they have established quality mechanisms consistent with the needs of their client.
+Quality mechanisms may include prevention mechanisms as well as detection mechanisms.
+Teams will collect and have available basic quality plans and metrics consistent with the phase of the project.

+E. Configuration Management: Teams can show that they have policies, processes, and tools for managing the configuration of the project artifacts to include at a minimum: requirements, design, meeting minutes, code, test plans, project plans, and other similar artifacts (teams will provide an archive or access to their archive of all project artifacts).

+F. Architecture Design: Team plans include architecture design activities.
+Architectural designs form the basis of detailed designs and guide construction.
+Teams evaluate the design for fitness of purpose.
+Teams will document the design according to best design documentation practices.
+Teams must be able to demonstrate that they are following and using the established design.

+G. Risk Management: Teams perform basic project risk management to include: risk identification, assessment of probability, impact, priority, and mitigation strategies.
+Plans will include risk management activities.

+These practice areas list those practices that each team should fulfill, but not how they should fulfill them.
+Teams are free to satisfy these practice areas in any way that best meets the needs of their team, project, and their customer.
+Teams should be able to justify their approach and reason about alternatives.

 ## Software development life cycle (SDLC)

 The life cycle for any software system contains a number of concrete stages relevant to stakeholders [^Swebok].
 These concrete stages fit into the following general stages (not necessarily sequential):